All Episodes

 Arguably men care about it.

-More than women, do you ever heard of condoms?
+More than women, have you ever heard of condoms?

-From the International Business Times, Congresswomen walk out of contraception hearing after GOP prevents women from testifying.
+From the International Business Times, congresswomen walk out a contraception hearing after GOP prevents women from testifying.

 Prevents women from testifying.

-Two Democratic Congresswomen walked out of a hearing of the House Oversight Committee on Thursday morning after committee chairman Daryl Issa refused to allow a female witness to testify before a hearing examining the regime's new regulation that requires employers.
+Two Democratic congresswomen walked out of a hearing of the House Oversight Committee on Thursday morning after committee chairman Darryl Issa refused to allow a female witness to testify before a hearing examining the regime's new regulation that requires employers.

 See, this hearing was not even about contraception.